 - The ability to self-renew, dividing in a way that makes copies of themselves

 - The ability to differentiate, giving rise to the mature types of cells that make up our organs and tissues.

 - They can give rise to specialized cell types (Pluripotent Stem Cells)

 For more than 50 years, doctors have been using bone marrow transplants to transfer blood stem cells in patients.
 Now we are using more advanced techniques to collect and inject bone marrow based stem cells in area of the body that are injured.

 Where Do Stem Cells Come From?

 Newport Regenerative Medicine sources its bone marrow based cells from an in-office procedure that may harvest stem cells from the patient’s iliac hip area if preferred.
 This is a minimally invasive technique utilized to potentially heal, repair, and regenerate damaged tissue.

-Learn more about our stem cell based/bone marrow therapy procedure.
+Learn more about our bone marrow stem cell therapy procedure.

-Imagine your pain disappearing or being minimized as your body heals itself after stem cell therapy by Newport Regenerative Medicine.
+Imagine your pain disappearing or being minimized as your body heals itself after bone marrow stem cell therapy by Newport Regenerative Medicine.
 If you’d like more information, please call us at (949) 933-7012